 You will simply see and do it all on this wonderful 15 day tour self-drive tour of the North and South islands of New Zealand.
 Beginning in Auckland, the City of Sails, you will drive south stopping to visit the Waitomo glowworm Caves, the famous geothermal town of Rotorua, and the capital city Wellington before crossing the Cook Straits to the South island where the lovely garden city of Christchurch, the west coast glaciers, Milford Sound, Dunedin and amazing Queenstown await.
 Throughout your car, ferry and train journey you are free to explore and take in all the stunning beauty that Lord of the Rings country has to offer.

-A 300 mile drive today when you leave Auckland.
+Collect your rental car for the 300 mile drive today when you leave Auckland.
 This morning travel south over the Bombay Hills and through the lush Waikato pasturelands.
 At Waitomo, tour the subterranean caves by boat and see a grotto illuminated by countless tiny glowworms suspended from the caves ceiling.
 Then travel across the Waikato River and the Mamaku Hills to the famous geothermal centre of Rotorua where you spend the next two nights.

 A full day of Rotorua sightseeing including a guided tour through Te Puia Thermal Reserve to see roaring geysers and boiling mud pools, Rainbow Springs where you will see native bird and animal wildlife plus crystal clear pools teeming with trout, the Agrodome Leisure Park famous for its entertaining sheep show, and a gondola cable car ride to the Skyline Skyrides complex.
 Later relax at the Polynesian Spa, New Zealand’s leading thermal bathing complex.